CURE Toenail Fungus for Less than $2.00 - Dr. Berg

 When it comes to toenail fungus, our diet plays a surprisingly significant role.
 Specifically, the amount of carbohydrates we consume can affect the growth and recurrence of this pesky problem.

 To understand why, let's consider what fungi need to thrive: warmth, moisture, and food.
-Our body naturally provides the first two conditions (thanks in part to our choice in footwear), but the third one - that’s where our dietary choices come into play.
+Our body naturally provides the first two conditions, but the third one is where our dietary decisions come into play.

 Poor Blood Circulation And Skin Conditions:

 High sugar levels can also lead to skin conditions that create an even more inviting environment for fungi.
-To sum it up, managing your diet could be a key strategy in the battle against toenail fungus.
+Managing your diet could be a key strategy in the battle against toenail fungus.

 Home Remedies for Toenail Fungus